Ronaldo's 'attitude' called into question by ex-Juventus star Toni after Genoa shirt-throwing incident | Goal.com

 Ronaldo's 'attitude' called into question by ex-Juventus star Toni after Genoa shirt-throwing incident

-Luka Toni has called Cristiano Ronaldo's "attitude" into question after the shirt-throwing incident involving the Juventus star against Genoa.
+Luca Toni has called Cristiano Ronaldo's attitude into question after the shirt-throwing incident involving the Juventus star against Genoa.

 Juve moved to within 12 points of Serie A leaders Inter by picking up a 3-1 home win over Genoa last Sunday, with Dejan Kulusevski, Alvaro Morata and Weston McKennie all getting on the scoresheet for Andrea Pirlo's side.